Search

 Computer Vision in Restaurants to detect occupancy and waiting times

-This is achieved through a combination of software and hardware that mimics the workings of the human visual system.
-Some common methods used in machine vision are pattern recognition, feature extraction, and image processing.
+These systems include a combination of software and hardware mimicking the workings of the human visual system.
+Some common methods used in machine vision are AI pattern recognition, feature extraction, and image processing.

 Scene understanding with machine vision – Built with Viso Suite

-AI vision, or Computer Vision, involves a set of image-processing techniques to make computers see and understand visual information.
-Computers act as “the brains” that perform advanced computing tasks and apply sophisticated algorithms to analyze images or videos provided by optical sensors or cameras (the “eyes”).
-Virtually any image of any camera can be used to apply AI vision algorithms.
+AI vision, or Computer Vision, uses image-processing techniques to make computers see and understand visual information.
+Computers act as “the brains” that perform advanced computing tasks and apply sophisticated algorithms.
+This “brain” analyzes visual media provided by optical sensors or cameras (the “eyes”).
+AI vision algorithms can use virtually any image of any camera.

-The ability to make computers see with AI and perceive the physical world using visual sensors is becoming an integral technology to digitize and automate operations effectively.
+Making computers “see” has become a key aspect of operation automation and digitization.
 In recent years, machine learning technologies – especially deep learning, have shown great success in computer vision applications across industries.

 opencv preprocessing for vehicle detection and numberplate recognition

-A computer vision system to detect vehicles, read numberplates and provide information about the vehicle brand, color, type, and position. – Built on Viso Suite
+A computer vision system to detect vehicles and read number plates.
+The system also provides information about the vehicle’s brand, color, type, and position. – Built on Viso Suite

 Develop Computer Vision with OpenCV

-To overcome these daunting challenges, developers need to build sophisticated computer vision pipelines that model the path of the data flows.
+To overcome these challenges, developers must build pipelines modeling the path of the data flows.
 This application logic combines different tasks, from acquiring the frames to preprocessing them (denoising, filtering, dewarping, etc.) and fleeting them into one or multiple vision algorithms.
 OpenCV provides a standard toolset for developers to solve computer vision problems.

-In some cases, high-level functionalities in the library will be sufficient to solve the more complex problems in AI vision.
-However, writing conventional code can quickly become complex, and hard to understand and maintain or update as business requirements or regulations change.
+In some cases, high-level functionalities in the library can solve the more complex problems in computer vision.
+However, writing conventional code can quickly become complex.
+This can make it hard to understand, maintain, and update as business requirements or regulations change.

 Vision Capabilities of OpenCV

-OpenCV is probably the most versatile computer vision tool used in a broad field of computer vision tasks ranging from image recognition and 2D or 3D analysis to motion tracking, facial recognition, and more.
+OpenCV is probably the most versatile computer vision tool used in a broad field of computer vision tasks.
+These tasks range from image recognition and 2D or 3D analysis to motion tracking, facial recognition, and more.

 In the following, we will highlight the most prominent capabilities:

-Object detection technology is used to apply image recognition and locate specific objects in video data or images, such as cars, humans, animals, and specific parts or equipment in industrial manufacturing.
+Object detection technology applies image recognition and locates specific objects in video data or images.
+These objects can be anything: cars, humans, and animals, or equipment in industrial manufacturing.

 Multi Object Detection with OpenCV and Machine Learning